 But, according to a Consumer Reports 2022 survey, 61% of Americans say that when buying or leasing a vehicle the impact on the environment is also important to them.

 And research by the International Council on Clean Transportation and others shows that electric cars are better for the environment and cleaner than internal combustion engine cars over their lifetime.

 Beyond the cool factor, electric cars are better for the environment than gas-powered vehicles because they have a smaller carbon footprint, reduce air pollution and decrease the use and disposal of fluids such as motor oil.

-“In full electric mode, an electric car produces zero tailpipe emissions, dramatically lowering smog and greenhouse gas emissions even when considering electricity generation,” the California Air Resources Board notes.hat
+“In full electric mode, an electric car produces zero tailpipe emissions, dramatically lowering smog and greenhouse gas emissions even when considering electricity generation,” the California Air Resources Board notes.

-That is a key reason car culture-crazy California is banning the sale of new gasoline-powered vehicles starting in 2035.
-Washington Gov. Jay Inslee announced in 2022 that the state would follow California’s lead with its own ban in 2035, and Washington’s legislature has already passed a law setting as a target that all vehicles of model year 2030 or later sold in the state would be electric vehicles.
+That is a key reason California is stopping the sale of new gasoline-powered vehicles starting in 2035.
+Washington Gov. Jay Inslee announced in 2022 that the state would follow California’s lead by phasing out new gas-powered vehicles by 2035, and Washington’s legislature has already passed a law setting as a target that all vehicles of model year 2030 or later sold in the state would be electric vehicles.